clienterrverse/clienterrverse-bot/docs/command.md

 # Writing Commands for Your Discord Bot

+This guide provides detailed instructions on how to write commands for your Discord bot, ensuring they follow a consistent structure and style for ease of use and maintenance.

 ## Command Structure

 All commands should be placed in the appropriate category folder under `src/commands/`.
-For economy commands, use `src/commands/economy/`.
+For example, place economy commands in `src/commands/economy/`.

 ## Command File Template